-The legacy of determination, hard work, and perseverance is what guided Bysiewicz when she was elected to serve in the state legislature, representing the towns of Middletown, Middlefield, and Durham.
-As a state representative, she wrote legislation to ban dangerous “drive-through” mastectomies and ensure that women being treated for breast cancer had proper care.
+As a state representative in the Connecticut General Assembly, representing the towns of Middletown, Middlefield, and Durham, Bysiewicz wrote legislation to ban dangerous “drive-through” mastectomies and ensure that women being treated for breast cancer had proper care.
 She also fought political patronage and wrote the law to ban lobbyists from giving gifts to legislators.

-Now, as a business lawyer and a job creator, she has helped over fifty companies access millions of dollars in capital, expand their businesses, and create hundreds of jobs in Connecticut.
-Bysiewicz knows that our economy thrives when we create good-paying jobs and everyone has access to affordable healthcare.
+As a business lawyer and a job creator, she has helped over sixty companies access millions of dollars in capital, expand their businesses, and create thousands of jobs in Connecticut.

 Lt.
 Gov. Bysiewicz was raised the proud granddaughter of immigrants who came to Connecticut from Poland and Greece with nothing but hopes for a better future.
 After many years of factory work, they saved enough to buy a farm in Middletown that became Bysiewicz's childhood home.
 Growing up and working on the farm, she and her siblings learned the values of hard work, education, and persistence.